A while ago I had an interesting discussion with someone running VMware NSX on top of VXLAN+EVPN fabric - a pretty common scenario considering:

 Short answer: no, you’re absolutely right.
 IP multicast over VXLAN is clearly suboptimal.

 A long-time reader has sent me an intriguing question: “would IP multicast work between DMVPN spokes?”
-In theory, the answer is “we could make it work”, but we all known theory and practice are not the same thing.
+In theory, the answer is “we could make it work”, but we all know theory and practice are not the same thing.

 To make IP multicast work between DMVPN spokes, you’d need to configure multicast propagation between them with the ip nhrp map multicast remote-spoke-NBMA command.
 In a small DMVPN network where you need IP multicast only between a handful of spokes, that might even work; obviously this trick does not scale for a number of reasons: